 Fiscal Data Comparison

-- The revenue/student of $10,652 is higher than the state average of $10,618.
+- The revenue/student of $10,652 in this school district is less than the state average of $11,372.
 The school district revenue/student has stayed relatively flat over four school years.

 |Definition of Terms 2015-2016 School Year Data||This School District||This State (AR)|

 |Spending||$9 MM||$10 MM|

 The Common Core State Standards Initiative has changed the course of education in the United States, particularly with its emphasis on standardized testing.
 But how does standardized testing affect teaching quality?
 Keep reading to find out.